 Still, the narrator is fixated on what isn’t a part of the scenery, which further pushes the notion of loneliness and insignificance.
 If something fantastic or interesting were at play, the narrator could have focused on these details to give the reader a clear image of what’s happening.
 Since so little information exists about what’s there in contrast to the amount of time being spent on what isn’t there, it’s logical for the reader to conclude that little worth noting is present.

 This notion is bleak, no doubt, but it could also hint that the narrator is deliberately searching for these negative qualities of what isn’t there.
-Surely, there would be some item nearby that would merit mention—a building, a streetlight, a mouse—but we hear little about those elements.
+Surely, there would be some item nearby that would merit a mention—a building, a streetlight, a mouse—but we hear little about those elements.
 The narrator’s tendency to only mention those negative qualities could reveal an underlying pessimism that would make her unreliable as a narrator.

 In fact, this notion seems to be validated in that one of the things she mentions as not being there is a “black and white cat.”
 The cut-and-dry colouring of the animal could reflect a divided outlook from the narrator that leaves no middle-ground.
 With this in mind, it would make sense that if the narrator decided it was a bleak night, the reader couldn’t necessarily trust her to deliver any details to the contrary of that idea.
 Essentially from this stanza, we learn more about the narrator than we do the scenery, and it isn’t the best of representations.

 The narrator gives a more vivid view of the scenario through aspects that would reflect a series of the senses—what the reader could smell, feel, and see—and all of these things are negative.
-This time though, a good amount of the negativity comes from the narrator herself, such as the “sour breath” (it can only logically come from the narrator since she’s the only one labelled as present) and the “sweat on the collar of [her] shirt.”
+This time though, a good amount of the negativity comes from the narrator herself, such as the “sour breath” (it can only logically come from the narrator since she’s the only one labeled as present) and the “sweat on the collar of [her] shirt.”
 This might be the first time that the reader is given evidence that the true problem might be the narrator herself, though the commentary on the matter does make it seem like it wasn’t an intentional acceptance of blame from the narrator.
 Recall that we only know that the “sour breath” comes from the narrator because logic insists it to be so, and that lack of specification on her part makes the revelation unintentional.
 If she’s unwilling to admit to that unpleasant factor, it stands to reason that she’s not intentionally owning up to the other factors either.

 Beyond these negative traits that are coming from the narrator, we also get impressions of how she feels through the description of her “too-small pajama pants.”
 This connects to the overall smallness that she feels, like she’s being trapped in a situation that doesn’t fit.
-Given that she’s already described aspects of the night as unpleasant, it’s clear that this discomfort is a strong aspect to this work.
+Given that she’s already described aspects of the night as unpleasant, it’s clear that this discomfort is a strong aspect of this work.
 She doesn’t like that no one is assisting her or that no other living being seems to be present, and this description of how her clothes fit is a representation of that discomfort.

-The detail from this stanza that sticks out the most though is the “water bottle rolling under a car” since at first mention, it might seem like it doesn’t fit as a needed detail.
+The detail from this stanza that sticks out the most though is the “water bottle rolling under a car” since, at first mention, it might seem like it doesn’t fit as a needed detail.
 Note though that the narrator never mentions whose “water bottle” it is, but since she’s “recycling…plastics,” it’s again reasonable that this object belongs to her.
-What that would mean is, once again, she isn’t claiming responsibility for an action—making her again unreliable—and that she isn’t doing anything to pick up that stray “water bottle” to tend to her own mess.
+What that would mean is, once again, she isn’t claiming responsibility for action—making her again unreliable—and that she isn’t doing anything to pick up that stray “water bottle” to tend to her own mess.

 We aren’t just assuming then that the narrator is unreliable because she won’t verbally accept the blame for her own negative traits, but we also have potential evidence that she isn’t willing to fix the trouble she causes either.
-Perhaps this narrator is alone, without assistance, because of these selfish and careless mannerisms and behaviours.
+Perhaps this narrator is alone, without assistance, because of these selfish and careless mannerisms and behaviors.

 This selfishness is mirrored in the notion that only now does she mention her “neighbours,” but only in the context of how they affect her—her “juice jugs [are going] on neighbours’ juice jugs.”
 Other people then are only referenced in connection to her—not assisting, not being present, and having “juice jugs.